English poetry: The Forties

 The 1940s opened with the United Kingdom at war and a new generation of war poets emerged in response.
 These included Keith Douglas, Alun Lewis, Henry Reed and F. T. Prince.
 As with the poets of the First World War, the work of these writers can be seen as something of an interlude in the history of 20th century poetry.
 Technically, many of these war poets owed something to the 1930s poets, but their work grew out of the particular circumstances in which they found themselves living and fighting.

-The main movement in post-war 1940s poetry was the New Romantic group that included Dylan Thomas, George Barker, W. S. Graham, Kathleen Raine, Henry Treece and J. F. Hendry.
+The main movement in post-war 1940s contemporary poetry was the New Romantic group that included Dylan Thomas, George Barker, W. S. Graham, Kathleen Raine, Henry Treece and J. F. Hendry.
 These writers saw themselves as in revolt against the classicism of the New Country poets.
 They turned to such models as Gerard Manley Hopkins, Arthur Rimbaud and Hart Crane and the word play of James Joyce.
 Thomas, in particular, helped Anglo-Welsh poetry to emerge as a recognisable force.

 Other significant poets to emerge in the 1940s include Lawrence Durrell, Bernard Spencer, Roy Fuller, Norman Nicholson, Vernon Watkins, R. S. Thomas and Norman MacCaig.
 These last four poets represent a trend towards regionalism and poets writing about their native areas; Watkins and Thomas in Wales, Nicholson in Cumberland and MacCaig in Scotland.